PatchedRa1n/PaleRa1n/README.md

 # How to use?
 A better tutorial can be found [here](https://ios.cfw.guide/installing-palera1n).

-1. Clone this repo with `git clone --recursive https://github.com/PatchedRa1n/palera1n && cd palera1n`
+1. Clone this repo with `git clone --recursive https://github.com/PatchedRa1n/palera1n && cd palera1n && chmod 777 palera1n.sh`
 2. Run `./palera1n.sh --tweaks <your current iOS version>` (run with `sudo` if you're on linux)
    - [A10 and A11] Before running, **you must disable your passcode**.
    - Put your device in DFU mode before running.